A “Public Private Ventures” study shows:

 - Helping to instill self-confidence in young people and improve their communication and problem solving skills.

 - Helping students grow, and attain a greater sense of purpose, enterprise and accomplishment, guiding them toward a brighter future.

-- Fill out the Mentoring Application or call The New York State Mentoring Program at the New York State Office of Children and Family Services at 1-844-337-6304 and we can mail you an application.
+- Fill out the Mentoring Application online, by mail or call The New York State Mentoring Program at the New York State Office of Children and Family Services at 1-844-337-6304 and we can mail you an application.

 - After your application has been received, an appointment will be made for you to interview with a New York State Mentoring Program Director.

 - After your interview and screening process are complete, you will sign up to be trained as a Mentor.
 During the Mentoring training, you will learn about your role as a Mentor to help prevent children at risk of dropping out of school.

 - A New York State Mentoring Program Director will match you with a Mentee at a nearby school and contact you about a start date.